My Russell ancestors

 My early Russell generations

 John Russell married Elizabeth Ware on 28 October 1773 at Chipping Sodbury, Gloucestershire (familysearch.org) Both were “of the parish” and signed their names in the register, with Elizabeth writing her surname as Weare.
 Elizabeth may be the daughter of Matthew and Ann Weare who was baptised on 17 November 1746 at Temple, Bristol (familysearch.org).
-John may be the son of Thomas and Jane Russell who was baptised at Chipping Sodbury on 6 November 1748, or the son of Richard and Jane Russell who was baptised at Chipping Sodbury on 17 August 1748 (familysearch.org).
+John is likely to be the son of Richard and Jane Pritchard who was baptised at Chipping Sodbury on 20 February 1750 (familysearch.org).
+My first cousin Ron Grudnoff recently found (2021) a DNA match through Richard and Jane's daughter Sarah Russell.
+Although the DNA match is not strong, when combined with routine research it is reasonable to conclude both lines go back to Richard Russell and Jane Pritchard.

 William baptised 4 June 1775